shinshilkina/react-the-complete-guide-incl-redux/README.md

 # react-the-complete-guide-incl-redux
 It's a repo for practice on the course
-current repo for the firts project about tracking expemses https://www.udemy.com/course/react-the-complete-guide-incl-redux/
+current repo for the first project about tracking expenses https://www.udemy.com/course/react-the-complete-guide-incl-redux/

 # Getting Started with Create React App